Modern Platform Features

 External Services

-External Services allow you to register an external API (via OpenAPI/Swagger spec) and invoke it declaratively from Flow without writing Apex.
+External Services let you register an external API (via OpenAPI/Swagger spec) and invoke it declaratively from Flow without writing Apex.

 How External Services Work